On the dimension of exceptional parameters for nonlinear projections, and the discretized Elekes-R\'onyai theorem: Introduction

 In \cite{Ka}, Kaufman proved that if $A \subset \RR^2$ is a Borel set and if $\pi_e\colon\RR^2\to\RR$ is the orthogonal projection onto $\operatorname{span}(e)$, then $\pi_e(A)$ can only have small dimension for a small exceptional set of directions $e \in \mathbb{S}^1$. \begin{thm}[Kaufman] Let $A\subset\RR^2$ be a Borel set and let $s\leq \dim A$.
 Then

 \end{thm} Here and throughout the paper, $\dim$ refers to Hausdorff dimension.
-Very recently, Orponen and Shmerkin~\cite{OS} obtained a quantitatively small (but qualitatively very significant) improvement to the RHS of \eqref{KaufmanBd} whenever $0<s<\dim A$ and $s<1$.
-In a slightly different direction, Bourgain~\cite{B10} obtained a large improvement over \eqref{KaufmanBd} when $s$ is close to $(\dim A)/2$.
+Recently, Orponen and Shmerkin~\cite{OS} obtained a quantitatively small (but qualitatively very significant) improvement to the RHS of \eqref{KaufmanBd} whenever $0<s<\dim A$ and $s<1$.
+See also \cite{OS2} for related results on this theme.
+In a slightly different direction, Bourgain~\cite{B10} (see also \cite{Ob12}) obtained a large improvement over \eqref{KaufmanBd} when $s$ is close to $(\dim A)/2$.
 As a special case of his result, we have the following. \begin{thm}[Bourgain] Let $A\subset\RR^2$ be a Borel set.
 Then

 \end{thm} An example by Kaufman and Mattila \cite{KM} shows that \eqref{dimA2} cannot hold if $(\dim A)/2$ is replaced by $(\dim A)/2+c$ for any $c>0$.

 Estimates similar to those in Theorem \ref{KaufmanThm} hold for a broad class of generalized projections (see \cite{PS} and the references therein), and recently Shmerkin \cite{Shm} proved an analogue of Theorem \ref{bourgainThm} where the set of orthogonal projections $\{\pi_e\}_{e\in S^1}$ is replaced by a family $\{F_{\lambda}\}_{\lambda\in\Lambda}$ of nonsingular $C^2$ functions $F_\lambda\colon\RR^2\to\RR$, referred to as \emph{nonlinear projections}, that satisfy a natural transversality condition.